input-output-hk/iogx/README.md

 These files constitute IOGX's *filesystem-based* API.

-You will fill the file templates in [`nix`](./template/nix) while leaving [`flake.nix`](./template/flake.nix) largely untouched.
+You will fill in the templates in [`nix`](./template/nix) while leaving [`flake.nix`](./template/flake.nix) largely untouched.

-**`IOGX` will populate your [`flake.nix`](./template/flake.nix) outputs based on the contents of the [`nix`](./template/nix) folder.**
+**`IOGX` will populate your [flake outputs](#310-flake-outputs-format) based on the contents of the [`nix`](./template/nix) folder.**

-You may now move onto the [API Reference](#api-reference).
+You may now move on to the [API Reference](#3-api-reference).

 # 2. Features

-## 2.1.
-GHC Build Matrices
+## GHC Build Matrices <!-- omit in toc -->

-Define a set of GHC versions and get a set of `devShells`, `packages`, `apps`, `checks` and `hydraJobs` for each, which include profiled build as well as builds cross-compiled on Windows.
+Define a set of GHC versions and for each version you will get `devShells`, `packages`, `apps`, `checks` and `hydraJobs`, which include profiled builds as well as builds cross-compiled for Windows.

-## 2.2.
-Extensible Development Shells
+## Extensible Development Shells <!-- omit in toc -->

-Each `devShell` comes with a complete haskell toolchain, and it can be easily extended with new packages, custom scripts, environment variables and hooks.
+Each `devShell` comes with a complete Haskell toolchain, and it can be easily extended with new packages, custom scripts, environment variables and hooks.

-## 2.3.
-Automatic Hydra Jobset
+## Automatic Hydra Jobset <!-- omit in toc -->

-By default your `hydraJobs` will include every haskell component in your project, and CI will run your testsuites.
+By default your `hydraJobs` will include every haskell component in your project, and your test suites will be run in CI.
 Derivations can be declaratively included or excluded from the final jobset.

-## 2.4.
-Simple Formatters Integration
+## Easy Code Formatting <!-- omit in toc -->

-IOGX uses [`pre-commit-hooks`](https://github.com/cachix/pre-commit-hooks.nix) to format your source tree.
-The hooks can be easily configured and are automatically run in CI, unless explicitly disabled.
+IOGX uses [`pre-commit-hooks`](https://github.com/cachix/pre-commit-hooks.nix) to format your source tree: hooks can be easily configured and are automatically run in CI, unless explicitly disabled.

-## 2.5.
-Read The Docs Support
+## Read The Docs Support <!-- omit in toc -->

-If you project needs a [Read The Docs](https://readthedocs.org) site then IOGX will include the necessary tools and scripts, and add the relevant derivations to CI.
+If you project needs a [Read The Docs](https://readthedocs.org) site then IOGX will include the necessary tools and scripts, and will add the relevant derivations to CI.

 # 3. API Reference

 Click on the file name to jump to its reference section: